-- According to satsig, dBW refers to the power radiated from the satellite in the direction towards the contour line.
+- According to satsig, dBW refers to the power radiated from the satellite in the direction of the contour line.
 Therefore, 45 dBW is the same as 10^(45/10) = 31622-watt transmitter feeding an omnidirectional antenna. dBW is a unit of EIRP

 - A symbol rate, also known as baud rate and modulation rate.
-It is the number of symbol changes, waveform changes, or signaling events, across the transmission medium per time unit using a digitally modulated signal or a line code.
+It is the number of symbol changes, waveform changes, or signaling events across the transmission medium per time unit using a digitally modulated signal or a line code.
 The symbol rate is measured in baud (Bd).

-- Satellite degrees briefly explained: If you have something like Eutelsat 36ºE it means your dish will face east and if you have “W” you are facing west.
+- Satellite degrees are briefly explained: If you have something like Eutelsat 36ºE it means your dish will face east and if you have “W” you are facing west.

-How to Precalculate the Dish Size Required To Track A Specific Satellite Package in Your Location
+How to Pre-Calculate the Dish Size Required To Track A Specific Satellite Package in Your Location